fat/bean/README.md

 remove()
 ------
 <code>bean.remove()</code> is how you get rid of listeners once you no longer want them.
-It's also a good idea to call remove on elements before you remove elements from your dom (this gives bean a chance to clean up some things and prevents memory leaks)
+It's also a good idea to call remove on elements before you remove elements from your dom (this gives Bean a chance to clean up some things and prevents memory leaks)

 ```javascript
 // remove a single event handlers